* Tell us more about your child: age/grade, and any other relevant info in the “Additional Information” section during checkout.

 At IndED, things are different.
 A comfortable, safe, and enjoyable atmosphere provides the backdrop for serious learning.
 Our highly-experienced team of professional teacher-mentors begin by getting to know your personal goals for your child, what your child’s academic needs are, and thoughtfully create a personal knowledge construct from which your learner can expand on his/her existing knowledge — all in a highly collaborative environment enriched with lively lectures and conversation, research, writing and other activities, very cool demonstrations, projects, hands-on lab exploration, field trips and guest speakers that will engage and entice your child to become a life-time master student in any discipline.
 Most importantly, they love children and sharing their expertise with the next generation.

 **For 8 to 15 year olds, the IndED Science program can serve as your child’s entire science course or as a supplement to what your child is learning in a home-based academic environment.
-The Fall 2017 term explores Building Blocks to Medicine.
-In the Winter (Dec 2017-Feb 2018), Physics and Chemistry topics will be explored while students learn The Scientific Method and, in Spring 2018 (Mar-May), Earth Science topics set the stage while learners will be working with mentors in developing and implementing a full-scale Science Project idea that is meaningful to them.**
+The 2018-2019 School Year will focus on the Scientific Method and Experimentation.
+The Fall explores Design Processes and Project Management.
+In the Winter (Dec 2018-Feb 2019), Project Development and Research, and in Spring 2019 (Mar-May), Science Project and Presentation Skills idea that is meaningful to them.**